MomentCaptureInc/ProgrammableThoughts/README.md

 **Canceling Recordings**<br>
 If you've already hit the record button (or are using auto record) and you want to cancel, just hold the square stop button down for 1 second.
 Note canceling means the recording will be discarded from your local device and not synced to Google Drive.

+**Push Notifications**<br>
+Both the [iOS](https://apps.apple.com/app/programmable-thoughts/id1627115569) or [Android](https://play.google.com/store/apps/details?id=com.momentcaptureinc.programmablethoughts) apps support custom push notifications when using the [Default v1](Apps%20Scripts%20Catalog/Default%20v1/Code.gs) script.
+Just copy the "Push Key" from the app into the script, and you'll be able to send push notifications with `sendPush("Title", "Message")`.
+The default behavior for adding tasks uses a push notification to signal success rather than sending an email, but you can easily customize the behavior.

 ## Going Further
 Programmable Thoughts was originally conceived as a quick-entry thought organizer that could be tweaked to personal needs.
 But being essentially a simple voice/touch interface to Google Apps Script, it could really be a lot of things: